josephhchen/SkinAI/README.md

 # Skin AI

->**Note**: Privacy: This application collects images of skin lesions submitted by users for diagnostic purposes only; we do not share your information with third party services.
+>**Note**: Privacy: This application collects images of skin lesions submitted by users for diagnostic purposes only, we do not share your information with third party services.

 ## Features